soyeong-kim/Airbnb-Analysis/README.md

 # Airbnb-Analysis
-Text Analysis Using Airbnb Data in New York
+Text analytics using Airbnb data in New York City